unicode-org/icu4x/docs/charter.md

 * Be useful to a broad audience of client-side applications
 * Depend on Unicode or CLDR data or algorithms
-* Benefits from being versioned alongside Unicode and CLDR data
+* Benefit from being versioned alongside Unicode and CLDR data

 For such APIs and functionality that will not end up being included, ICU4X aims to provide the building blocks to enable third-party libraries to be developed which depend on and interoperate with ICU4X, with minimum data and logic duplication.